HachimDev/realifeRPG-backend/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

+## Ownership

+This project was started by Hachim JABRI and is owned by him. the sole purpose is to learn how to use node and express with typescript

 ## License

 This project is licensed under the MIT License.